June-Skeeter/Police_Involved_Deaths_Canada/Content/Flaws.md

 # 1) The CBC has not disclosed the specifics of their methodology.
 They have not adequately defined their methods, defined what does and does not qualify as a police killing, or provided sources for their data.

-# 2) The data are not regularly updated.
+# 2) The Data are not Regularly Updated.
 The dataset was intially published in [2018](https://newsinteractives.cbc.ca/longform-custom/deadly-force).
 It was not updated again for two and a half years.
 * The updates coincided with media attention surrounding the Black Lives Matter protests in summer 2020, and to date the CBC has no plans of updating it further.
 * This highlights a problem with relying on a news corporation to collect & disseminate this type of information.

 # 3) There are many missing/incomplete records.
-The victims' race is unknown in 153 incidents.
-Their name is missing in 45 incidents.
-The cause of death is unknown in 22 incidents.
+The victims' race is Unknown in 153 incidents, their names are missing in 45 incidents and the cause of death is Unknown in 22 incidents.

 The CBC database has missing incidents entirely, including *at least* four shootings [1](https://toronto.citynews.ca/2014/05/21/jeffrey-reodica-vigil-marks-10-years-since-fatal-police-shooting/) [2](https://globalnews.ca/news/7643929/former-b-c-cop-granted-escorted-temporary-absences/) [3](https://globalnews.ca/news/6267867/asirt-shooting-cochrane-dec-2019/) [4](https://edmonton.ctvnews.ca/man-dead-after-police-involved-shooting-in-central-alberta-officials-1.4747826), a death from a [police dog](https://www.cbc.ca/news/indigenous/prince-george-death-rcmp-custody-investigation-1.5540688), and two [starlight tours](https://www.canadaland.com/podcast/the-police-4-starlight-tours/).